The Ordinary’s new ‘filler in a bottle’ serum made me look ‘more youthful’ in my 40s

 What happens when a TikTok viral skincare ingredient is infused into the signature apothecary-style brown bottle of one of social media’s buzziest skincare brands?
 Well, you’re about to find out, with my test of the The Ordinary’s new volufiline serum.

-The budget-friendly brand is known for taking innovative skincare ingredients and making them accessible.
+The budget-friendly brand is known for taking innovative skincare ingredients and making them accessible, producing some of the best anti-ageing serums out there.
 Earlier in the year, it impressed me with its growth factors 15% serum, so I was excited to be one of the beauty journalists to get an early look.

 This time, the latest ingredient it has bottled is volufiline.
 Fans of #BeautyTok will already have heard of it, dubbed ‘filler-in-a-bottle’, it's being praised for its skin-plumping abilities.